prince-aegon/GEDStorm-Old/README.md

 ## TODO

+- Create modes to run based on user
+- Calculate ages of individuals during events
 - Process errors in file and display them appropriately
 - GUI Interface to display families and other data in a readable form